Drepheus/Vizual/SETUP_CHECKLIST.md

 - ✅ Timer for chat reset (if applicable)
 - ✅ Pro plan features list
 - ✅ $5/month pricing
-- ✅ Golden "Upgrade to Omi Pro" button
+- ✅ Golden "Upgrade to Vizual Pro" button

 ### Test 3: Stripe Checkout

-1. Click **"Upgrade to Omi Pro"** in the paywall
+1. Click **"Upgrade to Vizual Pro"** in the paywall
 2. Should redirect to Stripe checkout page ✅
 3. Use Stripe test card:
    ```